 - When the work had been performed by a limited-liability company, by some other business entity, or by an organisation (e.g. by a corporate entity such as a cooperative, etc.; or by a general or limited partnership), the withholding rate is 13%.

 - If it was performed by a natural person and compensation is paid to him or her, the payor must withhold tax in accordance with the percentage rate shown on the natural person’s tax card.

 - If he or she fails to present the card, the payor must withhold 60%.

 Before the payor calculates the amount to withhold, the VAT must be subtracted from the final sum of the invoice.

-A payment of royalties is a compensation for use: a copyright or a similar intangible right has been used or transferred.
+- An amount of royalties is a compensation for use: it is typically paid in exchange of a copyright or of a similar intangible right.

-A service provider’s registration for prepayment may also affect a household’s eligibility for the tax credit for domestic expenses.
-The household that buys services can only be given the credit when the provider of services is on the register.
+Whether or not a service provider has a prepayment registration (when services have been sold to a household) has an impact on a household customer’s eligibility for the tax credit for expenses.
+The household that buys services can only be given the tax credit when the provider of services is prepayment-registered.

-If goods are being traded or if rental property is offered for rent
+If goods are sold and purchased, or if rental property is offered for rent

-The requirement to withhold tax on payments does not apply to purchases of goods or to rental operations.
-If a payor is settling an invoice that contains both nonwage compensation and payment for delivered goods, they must check whether registration is valid: if it turns out that the supplier of the invoice is not prepayment-registered, tax must be withheld on the nonwage compensation part.
-If goods had been sold and a small amount of work is included in the invoice, it should not be regarded as an invoice for work – instead, it is an invoice for goods.
-Under the circumstances, there is no need to withhold tax.
+The requirement to withhold tax on payments does not apply to purchases of goods or to rented goods or services.
+If a payor is settling an invoice that contains both nonwage compensation and payment for delivered goods, the payor must check whether the seller’s registration is valid: if it turns out that the seller is not prepayment-registered, tax must be withheld on the nonwage compensation amount (not on the value of the goods).